Bolivarian propaganda: Spain

-Media and politics

 According to ABC, Venezuelan radio and television transmitted in Spain portrays a happy Venezuela that is free of conflict which the newspaper says "exists only in the minds of the official propaganda designed to extend the legacy of the late Hugo Chávez".
 ABC states that TeleSUR, which is primarily sponsored by Venezuelan state funds, spread the Bolivarian ideology throughout Spain since it was introduced in 2007.
 TeleSUR partners with Spanish channel Tele K, which is also home to Pablo Iglesias Turrión.
 Iglesias was then quoted by Enrique Riobóo, founder and director of Channel 33 for Tele K, as a supporter for the creation of an independent TeleSUR channel for Europe and cooperation of media between Venezuela and Spain.

-Pablo Iglesias Turrión, Juan Carlos Monedero among other leaders of the Spanish political party Podemos have been accused of spreading Bolivarian ideologies due to their support of Venezuelan government and their alleged funds acquired from Venezuela.
-The Spanish newspaper El Imparcial called Podemos an "export of the revolution with unfortunate results" saying that the party is at "the service of the Chavez ideology".
-The newspaper also stated that the "Venezuelan government's press is very proud of having exported its ideological product and having established a bridgehead" in Spain through Podemos.
-The Venezuelan ambassador to Spain, Mario Isea, also stated that the rise of Podemos and other left parties could be a "broadcast platform" of Chavismo in Spain and Europe at a PSUV meeting after the Spanish Prime Minister, Mariano Rajoy, denounced the arrest of opposition leader Leopoldo López.

-United Kingdom

-The Venezuela Solidarity Campaign is backed by all the major trade unions in the United Kingdom, as well as the leadership of the Labour Party, and leading members of the Shadow Cabinet.